Why Are So Many People Moving to Michigan Right Now?

 2. Jobs and Economic Opportunity

 Michigan is still the automotive capital of the world, but today’s economy goes far beyond cars.
-The state has growing industries in healthcare, advanced manufacturing, logistics, agriculture, and tech.
+The state is home to the two largest mortgage lenders in the nation, Rocket Mortgage and United Wholesale Mortgage (UWMC).
+Michigan also has growing industries in healthcare, advanced manufacturing, logistics, agriculture, and tech.
 Companies are hiring, and immigrants and transplants alike are filling those roles.

 3. Remote Work Freedom